AdobeDocs/journey-optimizer.de-DE/help/using/campaigns/reporting-configuration.md

 >[!CONTEXTUALHELP]
 >id="ajo_admin_reporting_dataset"
 >title="Auswählen eines Datensatzes"
->abstract="Sie können nur einen Datensatz vom Typ Ereignis auswählen, der mindestens eine der unterstützten Feldgruppen enthalten muss: Anwendungsdetails, Commerce-Details, Web-Details."
+>abstract="Sie können nur einen Ereignistyp-Datensatz auswählen, der mindestens eine der unterstützten Feldergruppen enthält: Anwendungsdetails, Commerce-Details, Web-Details."

 <!--The reporting data source configuration allows you to define a connection to a system in order to retrieve additional information that will be used in your reports.-->